 They recall to us the possibility of an integral and well-formed world by presenting a straight imitation of English country society, sifted and spruced up, to be sure, but unsullied by imported significance.
 This copy, the product of a coolly loving contemplation, is made not for penetration but for observation.
 Its foreground is peopled by growing girls on the brink of being settled in life, while in the background finished humankind carries on its unconscious comedy.
 And the whole breathes a serene hilarity whose source is the reason and the faith of the authoress.

-This lecture was given at St. John’s College and was published in The College (issue No. 27.1).
+This lecture was given at St. John’s College and was published in The College (Volume 27, No. 1, 1975).
 It appears here with the author’s gracious permission.